MFAP-1/so-fit-server/README.md

 ## Find more about this project

-To see a slide presentation, just follow the link: <a href="......">So Fit presentation</a>.
+To see a slide presentation, just follow the link: <a href="https://so-fit-app.netlify.app">So Fit presentation</a>.
 For an enhanced experience, watch it in the 'presentation mode'.
 There are important transitions.

 ## Disclaimer